bjornsturmberg/NumBAT/docs/source/tutorial.rst

 Materials can easily be added to this by copying any of these files as a template and modifying the properties to suit.
 The Si_test_anisotropic file contains all the variables that NumBAT is setup to read.
-We ask that stable parameters (particularly those used for published results) be added to the NumBAT repository using the same naming convention.
+We ask that stable parameters (particularly those used for published results) be added to the NumBAT git repository using the same naming convention.

 Waveguide Geometries